 Online voter registration is taking hold across the country.
-But there is a fundamental problem.
-Virtually every system adopted leaves out a significant and important part of the population – citizens who don’t have a driver’s license or non-driver’s ID.
+But almost every system leaves out a significant part of the population – citizens who don’t have a driver’s license or ID.

 The National Voter Registration Act requires public assistance agencies to provide voter registration opportunities to applicants, and the Health Benefit Exchanges are public assistance agencies.

-After months of calling on the President to move forward with life-saving measures to protect our children, our nation and the world from the damaging effects of climate change, I was proud to stand by while he announced his plan to cut carbon pollution.
+After months of calling on the President to protect the world from the damaging effects of climate change, I was proud to stand by while he announced his plan to cut carbon pollution.